 When you have a Norwegian bank account, MF can transfer the money directly to your account.You can also access your money by getting Cash Cards to cover daily expenses.
 The Cash Cards are issued by the Student Reception at MF (remember to bring a valid ID).
 If your student residency application is rejected, the amount can only be transferred back to the bank account it was originally transferred from.

 For further questions about your visa application, please contact the International Relations Office at: firstname.lastname@example.org

 Study permits are given for one academic year at a time, and you must therefore apply for study permit each year.
 A renewed permit is given if the conditions for a residence permit still are fulfilled.
 Please make sure that your passport is valid until the end of your stay.
 In addition you must have sufficient progress in your studies.
 If you use more time than normal, it can be difficult to get a renewed permit.
 MF will provide you with a statement regarding this, using a specific UDI- form at the end of each academic year (May/June).

 MF charges an administrative semester fee.
 You will receive this invoice on.
 Please note that this is NOT a tuition fee, but a semester fee to cover copies and administrative expenses.
 UDI does not require this fee to be paid in advance in order to get a study permit.
-The semester fee is currently NOK 3550.
+More information about the semester fee.